+Bedsores, also called pressure ulcers or decubitus ulcers, are injuries to the skin and underlying tissue that commonly occur when a person is immobile for a prolonged period of time.
 An elder with bedsores is a clear sign of nursing home abuse.
 Bedsores are not an unexplained illness; they are completely preventable and an obvious sign of neglect.
 Despite this, bedsores are a common sight in nursing homes across the country.

 Anyone visiting a nursing home should know what bedsores look like and how elder negligence can make the problem worse.

-Bedsores, also called pressure ulcers, are usually the result of pressure (caused by sitting or lying in one place too long), cutting off circulation to the skin.
+Bedsores are usually the result of pressure (caused by sitting or lying in one place too long), cutting off circulation to the skin.
 This results in welts, which can increase in severity, depending on how long someone is immobile.

 Some bedsores result from friction.
 These are most common in elders as their skin is more fragile.
 Bedsores caused by friction are often the result of failure to change clothes or sheets.